ratheesh-17/med-triage/OneDrive/Desktop/Swasthya-Bandhu-main/Swasthya-Bandhu-main/README.md

 ## 🎯 PROJECT OVERVIEW

-Swasthya Bandhu is a comprehensive healthcare platform that connects patients with verified doctors using AI-powered symptom analysis.
+Med Triage is a comprehensive healthcare platform that connects patients with verified doctors using AI-powered symptom analysis.
 The platform provides intelligent triage, location-based doctor matching, and complete appointment management for both patients and doctors.

 ### Key Features